 Further Federal information

-Crew changes are extremely difficult but are possible.
-There are no general commercial flights into Melbourne.
+27 Nov 20: Crew changes are extremely difficult but are possible.
+There are currently no general international commercial flights into Melbourne.
 However, we understand that chartered flights can fly into Melbourne.
+International arrivals will resume in early December.
 Meanwhile, ship-to-ship transfer has also occurred but this is very rare.

 New South Wales

-The ability to crew change is very limited because of a general lack of flight availability.
+27 Nov 20: the ability to crew change is very limited because of a general lack of flight-availability.
 However, crew changes have happened in South Australia.
+In November 2020 there was an outbreak of COVID-19 and the situation is currently very fluid as at the time of writing.

 Transiting through Australia